-Speed limits will be imposed for unsealed, off road access tracks, specifically during dry and windy weather.
+Speed limits will be imposed for unsealed, off road access tracks.
 Vehicles and equipment used will be fitted with appropriate exhaust systems and will be maintained in good working condition to minimise pollutant generation.

 Powerlink Environmental Management Plan for Air Quality requires that watering of work areas and access tracks to be carried out during land clearing and major construction works to ensure particulate and dust are controlled to Environmental Protection Act 1994 limits.